aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 -   Activates the --template option to specify a custom output template.

--   Specifies the path of the AboutCode Toolkit files needed to generate the output document.
+-   Specifies the path of the ABOUT file(s) that use to generate the output attribution.

 -   Specifies the full path (include file name) of the output document to be generated.